Crystal Thermal Transport in Altermagnetic RuO2

 In understanding the temperature dependence of thermal transport let us first turn to the low-temperature limit.
 Here, $\sigma$, $\alpha$, and $\kappa$ [Eq.~\eqref{eq:kappa}] are reduced to the first-order correction in the Sommerfeld expansion~\cite{Ashcroft1976}: where $e$ is the elementary charge and $k_B$ is the Boltzmann constant.
 Relations~\eqref{alpha2} and~\eqref{kappa2} reflect two well-known expressions: one is the Mott relation, linking the ANC to the energy derivative of AHC; another is the WF law which introduces the anomalous Lorenz ratio ${L}_{ij} = \kappa_{ij}/(\sigma_{ij}T)$, converging to the Sommerfeld constant (${L}_{0} = \pi^2 k_{B}^{2} /(3e^2)= 2.44 \times 10^{-8}\ \Omega \textrm{WK}^{-2}$) in the low-temperature limit.

-The variation of $\sigma$, $\kappa$, and $L$ with temperature for different Fermi energies is shown in Figure~\ref{fig4}.
+The variation of $\sigma$, $\kappa$, and $L$ with temperature for different Fermi energies is shown in Fig.~\ref{fig4}.
 When $\varepsilon = \varepsilon_F$, the anomalous Lorenz ratio $L$ is close to the Sommerfeld constant $L_0$ for $T< 100$ K [Fig.~\ref{fig4}(c)].
-This is because in the low-temperature region, $L$ is dominated by $\sigma$ due to the linear dependence of $\kappa$ on temperature [Fig.~\ref{fig4}(b)].
-From Fig.~\ref{fig4}(a), we can see that $\sigma$ is nearly constant and it is equal to the zero-temperature value below 100 K. The robustness of WF law observed in RuO$_2$ at relatively large temperatures comes in contrast to the expectations based on our experience with conventional ferromagnets~\cite{Onose2008,Shiomi2009,Shiomi2010}.
-The underlying physics is possibly rooted in the Weyl nodal properties of RuO$_2$.
-We note that the nodal line has a strong dispersion, especially prominent in the range from $-0.2$ eV to $+0.2$ eV [Fig.~\ref{fig3}(d)].
-The WF law is valid in the energy range of the nodal line, and its robustness gradually weakens when going away from this energy range.
-Particularly, with the energy approaching the crossing points at about $\varepsilon = \varepsilon_F + 0.15$ eV [Fig.~\ref{fig2}(d)], the WF law is valid even up to 150 K. Hence, the robust validity of the WF law in RuO$_2$ is likely related to its topological characteristics.
+This is because in the low-temperature region, $L$ is dominated by $\sigma$ due to the linear dependence of $\kappa$ on temperature [Fig.~\ref{fig4}(b)], and $\sigma$ is nearly constant below 100 K [Fig.~\ref{fig4}(a)].
+The WF law is valid in the energy range of the nodal line ($-0.2 \sim 0.2$ eV), and its robustness gradually weakens when going away from this energy range.
+Particularly, with the energy approaching the crossing points at about $\varepsilon = \varepsilon_F + 0.15$ eV [Fig.~\ref{fig2}(d)], the WF law is valid even up to 150 K. Hence, the robust validity of the WF law in RuO$_2$ at relatively high temperatures is likely related to its Weyl nodal properties, which have a topological origin.
+The underlying physics presents a stark contrast to the expectations based on typical experiences with conventional ferromagnets~\cite{Onose2008,Shiomi2009,Shiomi2010}.